verifa/ansible-katas/4-roles/README.md

 ansible-galaxy init configure-cowsay-nginx
 ```

-2. Copy the related tasks to our new roles into the tasks folder so that they now look like:
+2. Copy the related tasks to our new roles into the tasks directory so that they now look like:

 `install-nginx/tasks/main.yml`